 - Next, dice the onion and place it with the parsley and tomatoes.

-- Once your bulgar has been soaking for about 20 minutes, it should be al dente.
-Pour the lemon juice, olive oil, salt, and allspice over the bulgar and stir it all together until everything is coated with the dressing.
+- Once your bulgur has been soaking for about 20 minutes, it should be al dente.
+Pour the lemon juice, olive oil, salt, and allspice over the bulgur and stir it all together until everything is coated with the dressing.

 - Finally, add all the chopped parsley, tomato, and onion and stir until well blended.